Initial Programs Performance Data

 5. Racial Diversity of Entering Cohorts and Completers

-But we think we can do better–at recruitment, at retention, and at better understanding the experiences of diverse groups of students as they make their way through the MSU Teacher Preparation Program.
-In September of 2021, we set a goal that 20% of our completers would be Black, Indigenous, and People of Color (BIPOC).
+We also think we can do better at the recruitment, retention, and job placement of teacher candidates of Color as they make their way through the MSU Teacher Preparation Program.
+In September of 2021, we set a goal that 20% of our completers would be Black, Indigenous, and People of Color (BIPOC) by 2030.
 You can read about these efforts in this report.
+In this table, we take a snapshot of enrollment trends at various points in our program.

 6. Cost of Attendance